 For our sides, we went the healthy route: French fries, chocolate chip cookies and banana pudding.

 My Italian sub was tasty.
+And it was a huge sub as well.
 The meat was shaved deli style and the seasoning was just right.
 I opted to add peppers for a little extra kick.

 My husband described his chicken salad sub as being “next level.”
 After that rave review, curiosity got the best of me, so I stole a bite.
 I have to say, his review is valid – it’s pretty incredible.
 In fact, I really think as far as ordering was concerned he was the clear winner here.

 The banana pudding didn’t exactly strike me as southern-style.
 I grew up eating homemade banana pudding with whipped meringue on top, which this dish was lacking.
 All the same, the end result was pretty spectacular and all the right flavors were there.

 I couldn’t tell you about the chocolate chip cookies because they left those out of my order – but they looked tasty in the pictures.
 Incorrect orders are always a risk when opting for takeout.
 Do as I say and not as I do – check your order before you leave the parking lot.

 You owe me J.O.E. and Pop’s, but I’ll forgive you this time because you rocked my socks off in every other way.